Home / Population and society / Articles / How many homeless people are in the US? What does the data miss?

 Embed on your website

-Homelessness looks very different across states and localities, but Government Accountability Office (GAO) found that rising rent and job losses contribute to homelessness.
-Policies with encampment and shelter restrictions, as well as situations that change from person to person (such as poverty and experiencing domestic violence) affect homelessness rates.
+Homelessness looks very different across states and localities, and the Government Accountability Office (GAO) found that rising rent and job losses contribute to homelessness.
+Policies regarding encampment and shelter restrictions, as well as situations that change from person to person (such as poverty and experiencing domestic violence) also affect homelessness rates.

 How is this data collected, and who does it miss?